Last Updated: March 14, 2022

 Know Your Customer Verification Information

-Separate from the personal data collected in our app and from other sources as set forth herein, and to comply with industry regulatory standards and government orders in different aspects such as Anti-Money Laundering (AML), Know-Your-Client (KYC), and Counter-Terrorist Financing (CTF), SocialChain collects personal information such as identity documents (including passport, driver’s license, national identity card, state ID card, tax ID number, passport number, driver’s license details, national identity card details, visa information, etc.), and may collect proof of address, source of fund declaration, purposes of fund documents, and source of wealth (“KYC Data”).
-This KYC data is collected and used solely to verify the identity of the Pioneer and to be compliant with regulatory requirements and the Pi Network policy that only real human beings can receive Pi.
-We do not and will not sell data collected for KYC purposes without your consent.
+Separate from the personal data collected in our app and from other sources as set forth herein, and to comply with industry regulatory standards and government orders in different areas such as Anti-Money Laundering (AML), Know-Your-Client (KYC), and Counter-Terrorist Financing (CTF), SocialChain collects personal information such as identity documents (including passport, driver’s license, national identity card, state ID card, tax ID number, passport number, driver’s license details, national identity card details, visa information, selfie images, selfie videos etc.), proof of address, source of fund declaration, purposes of fund documents, and source of wealth (“KYC Data”).
+This KYC data is collected and used solely to verify the identity of Pi Network members (“Pioneers”) and to be compliant with regulatory requirements and the SocialChain policy that only real human beings can receive Pi.

 Information we get from others